-If you’re uncomfortable in your home and changing the thermostat doesn’t help, it may be due to these five sources of air leaks.
+If you’re uncomfortable in your home and changing the thermostat doesn’t help, these five sources of air leaks may be to blame.

 1. The Fireplace

 During cold weather, you open the fireplace flue so smoke and carbon dioxide can escape through the chimney.
 But it’s easy to forget to close the flue during warm weather.